Nic0ooo/PriceImmoPredictAPI/README.md

 The model is trained using data of 1300 property send offer dataset (cleaned and prepared) from seloger.com

-XLSX Dataset availbale on this repo, is /public/AnnoncesImmoDataSet.xlsx
+XLSX Dataset available on this repo, it's /public/AnnoncesImmoDataSet.xlsx

 ### Model Evaluation on test data